dustinpfister/blog_posts/_posts/canvas-example-space-shooter.md

 Sense the time that I first started this example and wrote this post, I have made a number of other canvas examples that also include some kind of system like this.
 I found myself making this kind of system over and over again, and got sick of doing so.
 So now I have a canvas example where the focus is just on this very part of the development of a canvas game which is a canvas example on the subject of an [object pool](/2020/07/20/canvas-example-object-pool/).
 I now think that the best root to take is to just use some kind of framework, or at least start to create ones own framework where things like this are worked out to a science to which it can then be set and done so that one can move on to things that truly matter in a project.

+However for this example I made my own independent system for display objects, and collections of such objects.
 So then in this canvas example display objects are things like this player ship, enemy ships, and shots that are being fired from the player or enemy ships.
 So these objects have values like x and y that represent the current location of the object in the canvas matrix, but also values like the current heading.

 This file is also an example of prototype based inheritance in javaScript, as there is a base class and then additional class that inherit from that base class but have additional properties and methods.
 So then there is a Base Display object class that creates objects that contains properties and methods that are common for all display objects for starters.
 Then in addition there are other classes that extend that base class for Ships and Shots to be used in this canvas game example.